 - Fill one bottle with plain water.
 You don't want to tip sports drink over your head!

-- Cooling your core by eating a slushy at the rest stop can be beneficial if you can handle the brain freeze!
+- Cooling your core by eating a slushy at the rest stop can be beneficial.

 Use of electrolytes